-In the case of a temporary stop, for example at a traffic lights, it is not necessary to move to position \mathbf{N} , it is sufficent to brake using the brake pedal.
+In the case of a temporary stop, for example at a traffic light, it is not necessary to move to position N, it is sufficient to brake using the brake pedal.
 The engine should only run at idle speed.

 Parking